tinyML Foundation Policies

 Conduct and the Drupal Code of Conduct.

 Sponsorships are used to defray the cost of producing tinyML Foundation events and activities.
-This enable reasonable registration prices and/or free participation permitting a larger audience which is essential to grow the global ecosystem.
+This enables reasonable registration prices and/or free participation permitting a larger audience which is essential to grow the global ecosystem.

 As there are substantial costs incurred leading up to each event, sponsorships are non-refundable once committed by the sponsor.
 If an event is cancelled or postponed by tinyML Foundation, we will either fully refund the sponsorship or apply them to a future event as desired by the sponsor.